NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 );
 ```

-GDC Portal hooks are designed to work similarly to the RTL Query hooks.
-The hooks take arguments and return a object.
+GDC Data Portal hooks are designed to work similarly to the RTL Query hooks.
+The hooks take arguments and return an object,
-The object contains the data and the status of the query.
+which contains the data and the status of the query.
 The status of the query is stored in the `isSuccess` variable.
 The data returned from the query is stored in the `data` variable.
 The object returned from a GDC hook is of the form:

 ```typescript